-The Associate of Applied Science Degree in Business offers ten areas of emphasis: accounting, agribusiness, business administration, computer information management, entrepreneurship, event management, logistics, marketing, nonprofit management and sports and recreation management.
+The Associate of Applied Science Degree in Business offers nine areas of emphasis: accounting, agribusiness, business administration, entrepreneurship, event management, logistics, marketing, nonprofit management and sports and recreation management.

 This two-year degree provides necessary business and interpersonal skills to succeed in the job market, including leadership, listening, team membership and communication skills.
 During the final semester, students will experience practical on-the-job training to practice, reinforce and review program competencies.
 All required courses of the program must be completed, including a minimum of 15 semester hours of general education courses.